|

 Achievements of the CP are indisputable and huge.
 It's enough to note that there are published more than a hundred only psychodiagnostical methods (and there are certainly used more then published).
 But the edifice of CP is in the air.
 It has no fundament.
 Not knowing the nature of psyche CP doesn’t know also the nature/mechanisms of the basic psyche functions which determine and support any behaviour and any activity.

-• So, no physical action may be executed successfully if its actor didn't preliminary form psyche images both of the action physical object and of the action itself.
-But CP doesn’t know WHAT is an image.
 The concept of an action image is not used by CP at all.
 And the formula Perception image is the reflection of perception object in a brain (or by a brain) merely imitates knowledge: a brain is not a mirror, mechanisms of such a reflection remains to be not discovered.

 • So, there is a lot of literature about a variety of emotions and their functions.
 But the CP does not know WHAT is an emotion.